Synthesizing Interpretable Control Policies through Large Language Model Guided Search: INTRODUCTION

 Control systems and artificial intelligence (AI) are two fields with immense practical impact, yet their integration often faces significant challenges.
 While control theory offers reliable methods to stabilize and steer complex systems, recent advances in machine learning (ML) have dramatically improved our ability to leverage large-scale data.
 However, the use of black box AI models, particularly neural networks, is not always suitable for critical control applications where transparency and verifiability are essential.
 Our work introduces a solution to this problem.
 Inspired by recent breakthroughs in Combinatorial Optimization \cite{romera2024mathematical}, we propose representing control policies as programs written in standard languages like Python, and evolving them using a pre-trained LLM and a simulation framework for evaluation.
 Our approach still leverages the power of large AI models, but shifts the abstraction layer, moving the black box component from the runtime execution to the policy design phase (an outline of our method is shown in Fig. \ref{fig:block-diag}).
 The output of our control synthesis framework is a fully interpretable program representing a control policy for the system and task of interest.
 The key advantage of our approach is the use of code as the policy representation.
 Programming languages, being our primary tools for instructing machines, are inherently interpretable.
 A control engineer or system operator can read, understand, and even modify the policy directly, without needing to decipher complex neural network architectures or weight matrices.

 In the following sections we frame in more detail this research by highlighting relevant previous work.
+We first present an overview of related works in Section \ref{sec:related-work}.
 In Section \ref{sec:method} we describe our methodology and infrastructure.
 Then, in Section \ref{sec:casestudies} we show an application of the proposed method and in Section \ref{sec:conclusion} we provide a brief discussion and conclude by highlighting possible future directions.